Seraf/LISA/README.rst

 About
 #####

-This project is like the L.I.S.A IA developed by Tony Stark in Iron Man.
+This project is like the J.A.R.V.I.S IA developed by Tony Stark in Iron Man.

 I decided to create my own Digital Life Assistant because I didn't found any good project to contribute, or the concept wasn't good enough to fit my needs.
 I want something fast, easy to understand, easy to edit, easy to add features.
 Something small enough to run on a cheap computer like Raspberry Pi.